Still no timetable for returning Boeing 787 to flight

 While the NTSB and JTSB hunt for a solution to the battery question, there is also an open issue around fuel leaks on the Dreamliner.
 In early December, U.S. officials warned of a manufacturing fault with fuel lines, and earlier this month a JAL plane in Boston leaked before takeoff.

-Industrial manufacturer Eaton Corp (ETN.N) said Wednesday it was cooperating with investigators looking at the fuel leaks.
+Industrial manufacturer Eaton Corp said Wednesday it was cooperating with investigators looking at the fuel leaks.

 "Without speaking about either the incident or investigation, I can tell you that we do supply pumps and valves to the program," a spokeswoman said.